luchermans/el-tako_home/README.md

 This is a simple home automation using [Eltako funk Series 14](https://www.eltako.com/en/product-category/professional-smart-home-en/series-14-rs485-bus-rail-mounted-devices-for-the-centralised-wireless-building-installation/)

-It simulates a button-press and button-release from wired (FTS14-EM) and wireless (EnOcean) buttons.
-Buttons are previous learned into the Eltako devices.
+It simulates a button-press and button-release from wired (FTS14-EM) and wireless (EnOcean) buttons which are previous learned into the Eltako devices.
 The device status of relais and dimmers are read from the Eltako-bus.

 ![img/eltako_funk.png](img/eltako_funk.png)